kodecocodes/i9t/multitasking/multitasking.markdown

 if multiple app then (1) camera preview, (2) photo capture.
 There is no video capture.
 UIImagePickerController.startVideoCapture() returns false!

-AVCaptureSession
-only availabe when fullscreen.
-ACVsession can be intruppted otherwise.
-AVCaptureSessionWasInterruptedNotification
-Check interruption reason: AVCaptureSessionInterruptionReasonKey -VideoDeviceNotAvailableWithMultipleForegroundApps Update UI.
-AVCaptureSession automatically restores.
-AVCaptureSessionInterruptionEndedNotification

 DO NOT call **layoutIfNeeded** while transitioning (or in animation blocks).
 Use setNeedsLayout

-Optimization

-iPad multitasking
-your app is no more full screen your app doesn’t have full access to resources, e.g. CPU, memory, etc.
-[	system	][	your app	][	free	]
-[	system	][	your app	][	second app	][	free  ]
-[	system	][	your app	][ 	second app	][	PIP	]

-Springboard is a UIApplication.
-It’s a multitasking app.
-It’s always running in the foreground.
-Fix memory leaks
-Fix retain cycles and unbounded memory growth
-Fix inefficient algorithms
-Great performance has trade offs

-Working set
-critical objects are resources you need NOW! keep it small don’t let it grow unbounded it might change based on context manage CPU time better. do as little work as possible on the main thread main thread’s main responsibility is responding to user interactions

-QoS override
-lower priority queues can be temporarily boosted when a high priority queue is waiting for it dispatch_sync dispatch_sync_wait

-Listen to memory warnings
-System is under memory pressure remove anything that is not in your working set NSCache great for objects that can be regenerated on demand

-Run your app in multitasking with Maps Flyover.
-If it runs smoothly, you are in good shape.
-Dirty, pursuable, clean
-pursuable can be reclaimed by the OS.

-NSPurgeableData : NSMutableData
-beginContentAccess
-endContentAccess
-isContentDiscarded

-Cache some data to file

-Memory backed by a file on disk is considered clean Memory and file contents must match exactly
-Good for data that’s static and doesn’t change
-Data in memory is evicted and reloaded on your behalf

-NSData.initWithcontentFoFiles Optons… error

-Not appropriate for small chunks of data
-Virtual memory misuses: fragmentation and exhaustion Abuse of VM results in termination too!